mentalblank/RARomOnHashes/README.md

 - **Download Link Delays**: New or updated scripts may have a slight delay in generating links.
 If a link does not appear, refresh the page or source it manually from Archive.org or `hashlinks.json`.
 - **Game ID Changes**: RetroAchievements occasionally "recycles" game IDs, leading to mismatched links.
 Please report any issues or submit a pull request to update `hashlinks.json`.
 - **Update Cycle**: The script will pull updates from this repository only if a change has been made and check only once every 24 hours.
-- **Missing Hashes**: 1,063 of the missing hashes are due to issues with Wholee’s SNES archive dump on Archive.org, which will slowly be re-linked as the files are located elsewhere.
-The rest are mostly ROM hacks, which will also be included.
+- **Missing Hashes**: A significant amount of the missing hashes are due to issues with Wholee’s SNES archive dump on Archive.org, which will slowly be re-linked as the files are located elsewhere.
+The rest are mostly rom hacks.
 - **Manifest V3**: Userscripts may face compatibility issues with Chromium browsers (e.g., Chrome, Edge, Opera) after the shift to Manifest V3.
 You may need to [enable developer mode](https://www.tampermonkey.net/faq#Q209) to run userscripts.
 I use Firefox and do not troubleshoot Chromium-specific issues at this time.
+- **Archive.org**: As this project relies on a small number of Archive.org dumps, it is advised to remain signed into Archive.org so you can access these files.

 ## 📜 Script Versions